mikefarah/yq/operators/unique.md

 # Unique

 This is used to filter out duplicated items in an array.
+Note that the original order of the array is maintained.

 {% hint style="warning" %}
 Note that versions prior to 4.18 require the 'eval/e' command to be specified.&#x20;